 Bones require calcium, vitamin D, protein, and phosphorus among other essential nutrients.
 These are provided through the diet; therefore, a well-balanced diet must be followed to maintain bone health.

-Cigarette smoking not only affects lung health but also the bone tissues of the body.
-Avoiding smoking and maintaining a healthy lifestyle help protect overall health and bones.
+The consumption of nicotine through cigarette smoking not only affects lung health but also has detrimental effects on the bone tissues of the body.
+Nicotine, present in cigarettes, poses risks to both overall health and bone strength.
+Therefore, avoiding smoking and maintaining a healthy lifestyle are crucial steps to protect the well-being of your lungs and bones.

 Periodic visits to the dentist

 It is important to visit the dentist for prevention and to carry out dental cleanings and examinations, plus any treatment if there already is the presence of a disease.

 It is important to bear in mind that any disease is avoidable as long as you have good eating habits, a healthy lifestyle, and make regular visits to the dentist for prevention.
 The dentist is trained to manage the disease in a timely manner or will refer you to a periodontics specialist if necessary.

 If you have any questions about this or other topics, you can contact us at Channel Islands Family Dental as well as our page on Facebook.
 We look forward to your visit and we will make a timely diagnosis.
 Our dentists in Oxnard, Santa Paula, Ventura, Newbury Park, and Port Hueneme will be able to guide you toward the best treatment to take care of your health and give you back your best smile.